VedantEnterprises/AwesomeSlidingMenu/README.md

-# Sliding Menu with much more feature.
+# SlidingMenu with much more feature.

 refer to https://github.com/jfeinstein10/SlidingMenu